open5e/open5e/source/classes/bard.rst

 keeps such a bard as a herald or advisor knows that the bard would rather be honest than politic.

-The college’s members gather in libraries and sometimes in actual colleges, complete with classrooms and dormitories, to share their lore with one another.
+The college's members gather in libraries and sometimes in actual colleges, complete with classrooms and dormitories, to share their lore with one another.
 They also meet at festivals or affairs of state, where they can expose corruption, unravel lies, and